-Health literacy allows the public and personnel working in all health-related contexts to find, understand, evaluate, communicate, and use information to make informed decisions.
+Health literacy allows the public and personnel working in all health-related contexts to find, understand, evaluate, communicate, and use information to make informed decisions about health.
 Health literacy has always been present, but it is only during the past two decades that research and practice have begun to formalize the idea and increase effectiveness of research and practice.

 While the origins of the field of health literacy are truly international, growth of the field in the United States was propelled by the findings of the National Adult Literacy Survey (NALS) in 1993 and the National Assessment of Adult Literacy (NAAL) in 2003.
 Although the 1993 NALS did not include a measure of health literacy, the findings did impact perceptions of the literacy skills present, and lacking, in American adults.
 The survey generated substantial interest into the implications of low literacy.
 The 2003 NAAL included a measure of health literacy, and those results have further generated interest in the connections between literacy and health in the United States.